 The same could also be said for Humphrey's Everything Store.
 Dalton has been known to BS his way into making customers pay a few dollars extra by making them think they're buying a priceless antique, when it's really just junk.

 Hurricane of Puns: "The Red Green Show was duct taped live before a studio audience."
 Plenty more of that ilk.

 A particularly Incredibly Lame Pun came from a Handyman's Corner where Red made a coffee grinder out of a lawnmower, then said that when serving your guests, you can ask "who wants mower coffee?"

 Hyperspace Arsenal: How Bill manages to fit all that stuff into his overalls is one of the great mysteries of our time.

 Idiosyncratic Wipes: A still picture of the lodge, and one of several things happens.
 A chainsaw saws through the picture and it falls away; a gas can plunks into the middle of the screen then explodes, etc.

-Other wipes included Harold's face, a lantern turning on, or anything that would fit a lodge-like theme.
+Other wipes included Harold's grinning face sliding past the screen, a lantern turning on, or anything that would fit a lodge-like theme.